Course Profiles of Information Studies Courses

 - Outline of basic data about a foreign information system, factors affecting the growth and development of information system in the developed and developing countries.

-- Information systems and pattern of information profession in modern times with special reference to USA, UK, Russia, India, Pakistan and Bangladesh: Public library and media centers, university and college libraries, national libraries and special libraries and information centers.
-Problems and prospects of information systems, libraries and information profession in developing countries especially in Bangladesh
+- Information systems and pattern of information profession in modern times with special reference to USA, UK, Russia, India, Pakistan and Bangladesh: Information institutions and media centers, information centers.
+Problems and prospects of information systems and information profession in developing countries especially in Bangladesh

 - Role of national and international organizations, professional and non-professional associations for the development and non-professional associations for the development of information systems and services both in developed and developing countries.